 A Get is usually the final step in a Jewish Divorce.
 Because those of the Jewish Faith recognize and follow the “law of the land”, they obtain a civil divorce with an attendant division of property and custody considerations which is written in the form of civil agreements called Marital Settlement Agreements and Allocation Judgments.
 Thus, if one party persists in refusing a Get, these other agreements still are valid and enforceable.

 What can I do to ensure that my spouse gives me a Get?

 We recommend partnering with the legal professionals at Katz & Stefani, who have decades of experience in successfully securing Jewish divorce settlements through the understanding of Faith, culture and contract/family law.
-This is not simply a “form document” and the best and easiest avenue to bringing closure to the divorce proceeding is to consult with our attorneys upon the decision to dissolve the marriage.
+This is not simply a “form document” and the best and easiest avenue to bringing closure to the divorce proceeding is to consult with our Chicago Jewish divorce attorneys upon the decision to dissolve the marriage.
 If you have a Get set forth as a condition in a prenuptial agreement, our attorneys can then add sanctions or penalties recognized by civil law if your partner attempts to stonewall or rescind the promise if you divorce.